Sum Secrecy Rate Maximization for IRS-aided Multi-Cluster MIMO-NOMA Terahertz Systems: System Model and Problem Formulation

-In this section, we investigate an IRS-aided THz multiuser MIMO-NOMA secure system with hybrid precoding, as shown in Fig. 1, the system consists of a base station (BS) equipped with ${N_{\rm{TX}}}$ antennas, broadcasts the superimposed signal information with the NOMA technique on each beam.
+As shown in Fig. 1, we investigate an IRS-aided multi-cluster THz MIMO-NOMA system.
+In particular, the BS with HP structure is equipped with ${N_{\rm{TX}}}$ antennas, broadcasting the superimposed signal information with the NOMA technique on each beam.
 Since the direct links between the BS and users are blocked by obstacles, i.e., buildings, an IRS, equipped with ${N_{\rm{IRS}}}$ reflecting elements, passively participates in the secure transmission from the BS to $M$ single antenna legitimate users in the presence of a single-antenna eavesdropper (Eve).
-It is assumed that all users can only receive reflected signals from IRS.
+Moreover, it is assumed that all users can only receive reflected signals from IRS.

-User clustering can help to achieve the good performance for the NOMA system \cite{28}, thus we divide users into $L$ groups, and assume that the number of clusters is the same as the number of RF chains ($L = {N_{\rm{RF}}}$), and select cluster heads from users according to the channel gain and its correlation, and then the users are grouped according to the scheme in \cite{22}.
-By using NOMA, each beam can support multiple users, and the inter-user interference can be eliminated by applying the SIC technique to users with lower channel gains \cite{29}.
-Then, the received signal of the $m$-th user in the $l$-th cluster is given by
+User clustering can help to achieve the good performance for the NOMA system \cite{Shaojun1}, thus we divide users into $L$ groups, and assume that the number of clusters is the same as the number of RF chains, i.e., $L = {N_{\rm{RF}}}$, and select cluster heads from users according to the channel gain and its correlation.
+Moreover, the users are grouped according to the scheme in \cite{Linglong1}.
+By using NOMA, each beam can support multiple users, and the inter-user interference can be eliminated by applying the SIC technique to users with lower channel gains \cite{Obiedollah1}.
+Assuming that the CSI of all involved channels is perfect, the received signal of the $m$-th user in the $l$-th cluster can be given by

 Similarly, the received signal of Eve is expressed as